Hello luv, I’m Courtney!

 I found my way to photojournalism.

-My undergrad years at the photojournalism program at UNC-Chapel Hill were fruitful in terms of learning how to craft and execute a story visually, how to take pictures, how to compose my photos, how to find the yummy light, etc. I became proficient in the technical + artistic parts of being a photographer… but I didn’t learn SQUAT about how to run a business, do my taxes, or license my photos.
+My undergrad years at the photojournalism program at UNC-Chapel Hill were fruitful in terms of learning how to craft and execute a story visually, how to take pictures, how to compose my photos, and how to find yummy light.
+I became proficient in the technical + artistic parts of being a photographer… but I didn’t learn a thing about how to run a business, do my taxes, or license my photos.

 Carving out my own space.